kean/articles/2021-03-24-concurrency.markdown

 [^7]: It appears that the actual implementation in Swift won't be using dispatch queues.
 I'm also curious to learn more about a lighter-weight implementation of the actor runtime mentioned in the Swift Evolution proposal that _isn't_ based on serial `DispatchQueue`.

-I designed most of the user-facing components in Nuke that has to be thread-safe as actors: `ImagePipeline`, `ImagePrefetcher`, `DataLoader`.
+I designed most of the public components in Nuke that have to be thread-safe as actors: `ImagePipeline`, `ImagePrefetcher`, `DataLoader`.

 ### ImagePipeline